codefinity/oeuvre/README.md

 > "Don’t build architecture for the sake of architecture—you are trying to solve a problem." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-> "Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

-> "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 Design should be guided by the requirement.
 Key to a good architecture is getting requirements right.
 Requirement is where everything starts from.
 Requirement is the unit of change of architecture.

+Requirements will influence all dimentions of the architecture.
+Requirements are the environment in which the Architecture should thrive.
+When the requirement changes, the Architecture must evolve to catchup with the change.

+Architect's ability for creating a design depends on his ability to analyze the business requirement and understanding the business domain.
+Architects have to balance the business and the technical concerns.

 If the requirement instead of religning the architecture is seen as changing a few lines of code in the layers, then probably the architecture is built around technical concerns and layers.

-Software must be modelled around business and not technology or layers.
+Software must be modelled around business and domain knowledge, and not technology or layers.

 ### Single Responsibility Principle